Mowje/hpka/README.md

 ### HPKA User deletion

 The user sends a signed HPKA-Req header with the corresponding actionType value.
-The HTTP response is a "normal" one (ie, status code = 200) if it succeeds.
+The HTTP response is a "normal" one (i.e., status code = 200) if it succeeds.

 ### HPKA Key rotation

 The user sends a signed HPKA-Req header with the corresponding actionType value.
 In addition to that, he sends an other HPKA-Req payload with the containing the new key and with the same actionType value in a "HPKA-NewKey" field.
 This field is signed by both the actual key and the new key, and the signatures are respectively sent on "HPKA-NewKeySignature" and "HPKA-NewKeySignature2" fields.
-The HTTP response is a "normal" one (ie, status code = 200) if it succeeds.
+The HTTP response is a "normal" one (i.e., status code = 200) if it succeeds.

 ## Libraries

 As of now, I have written two libraries for HPKA 0.1 :

 * [node-hpka](https://github.com/Mowje/node-hpka) : server-side authentication library for Node.js, acts as an expressjs middleware
-* [hpka.js](https://github.com/LockateMe/hpka.js) : In browser implementation of HPKA, built to be used with [libsodium](https://github.com/jedisct1/libsodium).
+* [hpka.js](https://github.com/LockateMe/hpka.js) : In browser implementation of HPKA, built to be used with [libsodium.js](https://github.com/jedisct1/libsodium.js).
 Supports Ed25519 only